 While temporary residents and cross-border workers are subject to withholding tax and do not file Swiss tax returns like Swiss citizens and permanent residents do, they may submit forms outlining tax deductions for which they are eligible during the tax season.
 If the actual taxes due are lower than the withholding tax deducted from their salaries, the difference is returned to them in the form of a tax refund.

-The anticipatory tax on interest earned on bank account balances which is withheld by banks on behalf of Swiss tax authorities is another form of withholding tax, as is the anticipatory tax deducted by lottery winnings by lottery operators before winnings are paid out.
+The anticipatory tax on interest earned on bank account balances which is withheld by banks on behalf of Swiss tax authorities is another form of withholding tax.

 A withholding tax is also applied to pillar 3a retirement savings and vested benefits when these are withdrawn upon retirement, in which case the bank or vested benefits foundation withholds the tax due on behalf of tax authorities.
 In both cases, taxable entities may be able to claim tax refunds when certain conditions are met.